Home Webinars Increasing Student Engagement on Community College Campuses

 A diverse group of community college students talking together at a table on campus with a laptop and notebooks.

-In this practitioner panel, leaders from Portland Community College, Madison College, and Salt Lake Community College share how they are creating more flexible and accessible engagement models for today’s community college students.
+In this practitioner panel, leaders from Portland Community College, Madison College, and Salt Lake Community College break down how they built engagement that fits students who work, commute, and study part time, and how they measured the difference.

-You’ll hear real examples from campuses doing this work every day, including how Portland Community College is using gamification through its Drive to Thrive initiative, how Salt Lake Community College supports engagement across seven campus locations, and how Madison College connects student involvement to academic outcomes, including higher credit completion and GPA among involved students.
+You will hear how Portland Community College uses gamification through its Drive to Thrive initiative, how Salt Lake Community College supports engagement across seven campus locations, and how Madison College connects involvement to credit completion and GPA.

-Engaging Students With Competing Responsibilities – How community colleges are supporting students who balance work, child care, family obligations, commuting, online learning, and part-time enrollment.
+Engaging students with competing responsibilities.
+Supporting students who balance work, child care, commuting, online learning, and part-time enrollment.

-Creating More Accessible Pathways to Belonging – How clubs, organizations, events, hybrid meetings, campus-wide communication, and mobile tools help students connect on their own schedule.
+Creating accessible pathways to belonging.
+Using clubs, events, hybrid meetings, and mobile tools so students connect on their own schedule.

-Driving Student Adoption of Engagement Platforms – How orientation, event check-ins, group points, incentives, communication hubs, and campus partnerships make student engagement tools part of everyday campus life.
+Driving adoption of engagement tools.
+Using orientation, check-ins, incentives, and communication hubs to make engagement part of campus life.